kolenaIO/kolena/docs/advanced-usage/thresholded-metrics.md

 ---
-icon: kolena/metrics-16
+icon: kolena/test-suite-16
 status: new
 ---

-# :kolena-metrics-20: Thresholded Metrics
+# :kolena-test-suite-20: ThresholdedMetrics

-!!! tip "Key Component"
+!!! example "Experimental Feature"

-    `ThresholdedMetrics` is a fundamental class in the Kolena workflow for handling metrics tied to specific thresholds.
-It ensures data integrity and consistency across various metrics evaluations.
+    This pre-built workflow is an experimental feature.
+Experimental features are under active development and may occasionally undergo API-breaking changes.

-Thresholded Metrics are an essential aspect of evaluating and comparing the performance of models, especially in scenarios where different threshold values can significantly impact the interpretation of the model's effectiveness.
+Thresholded Metrics play a crucial role in specific contexts of model evaluation, particularly when the performance of models is assessed based on varying threshold values.
+In such scenarios, these metrics are vital for accurately interpreting the effectiveness of the models, as different thresholds can lead to markedly different performance outcomes.

 Here is an example of how `ThresholdedMetrics` can be used within a workflow: